OfficeDev/office-scripts-docs/docs/overview/excel.md

 ## Next steps

-Complete the [Office Scripts in Excel on the web tutorial](../tutorials/excel-tutorial.md) to learn how to create your first Office Scripts.
+Complete the [Office Scripts in Excel on the web tutorial](../tutorials/excel-tutorial.md) to learn how to create your first script.

 ## See also